Now welcoming guests · Check availability · hosted by our family for yours

 Do you allow dogs?

-Yes — up to two dogs, 30 lbs each, with a one-time pet fee per stay.
+Yes — up to two dogs, 30 lbs each, with a pet fee per dog, per stay.
 We ask that pets stay off the furniture and that you clean up in the yard.
 Dogs must be crated if no one will be at the property.

 Is the hot tub really open in winter?